Why Personal Trainer Trevor Anderson Strives to Get Better Every Day

 When Trevor “TA” Anderson was 12, he hit two homeruns and a double during a baseball game.
 He was excited to tell his father, bragging, “I’m getting good.”
 His father’s response?
 "Don't get good, get great.
 Good enough is not enough."
 That advice shaped Anderson’s life.
-From the way he works to the way he trains to how he moves, Anderson—now a personal trainer— relentlessly pursues “better,” and pushes his clients to do the same.
+From the way he works to the way he trains to how he moves, Anderson relentlessly pursues “better,” and pushes his clients to do the same.
 Goal-chasing even inspired the name of his performance coaching business: Better Every Day.

 For TA, training clients began as a side gig before turning into his full-time career.
-Now, he owns gyms and coaches athletes ranging from junior varsity walk-ons to world famous golfers.
+Now, he owns gyms and coaches athletes ranging from junior varsity walk-ons to world famous professionals.
 TRX tools like the Suspension Trainer and Rip Trainer are critical to his program.

 “I have a professional athletic background, and I work with a lot of athletes now: NFL, NBA, Major League Baseball, and Olympians.
 I have Hall of Famers and Super Bowl champions on down to the everyday folks: the seventh grade kid who just wants to make his lacrosse team, moms of three, and every kind of client in between.
 TRX has helped me connect with every single one of those people—no matter what their level is—and they get tremendous value out of it,” he says.